marwenmema/exo-news-list-templates/docs/index.md

 A set of content list templates (in GTMPL code format) for displaying eXo Platform news articles.

 ### How to add/remove/update content list templates in my eXo Platform site?
-As an administrator, go to **Administration > CMS Settings > Templates > List**.
-To add a new template, click "**Add template**", go to one of the templates in this repository and copy its code, paste the template code in the "Content" field, write the template name in the "**Name**" fields, leave "Template type" set to "**Content**", and then click "**Save**".
-You will then start to see this template as one of the template options available within the display settings of your content list viewer portlets.
+As a functional admin, you can easily add these templates to your eXo Platform site.
+See [this documentation](https://docs.exoplatform.org/en/6.1/Administration.html#list-templates).
-For more information, contact your eXo solutions consultant.
+For more information and/or help, contact your eXo solutions consultant.
 To discuss your solutions consulting services credit, you may reach out to your eXo client success representative.

-### How to report issues or propose improvements?
+### Where to report issues or propose improvements?
-Use the "Issues" tab above, or talk to your eXo solutions consultant (see above).
+In the [Issues tab](https://github.com/marwenmema/exo-news-list-templates/issues) of this repo.
+Or talk to your eXo solutions consultant (see above).

 # Overview of the templates: